Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Methodology: GECScore

 \subsection{Hypothesis and Motivation}

-The GECScore is proposed based on the assumption that humans are more susceptible to committing grammatical errors than LLMs when writing.
-In other words, when we apply a text error correction algorithm to an initial text $x_i$, resulting in a revised text $\tilde{x_i}$, the similarity between $\tilde{x_i}$ and $x_i$ from LLM-generated text should be greater compared to the human-written text.
-This hypothesis was inspired by the \textit{Working Memory Theory} \cite{baddeley1992working,olive2004working}: Writing is a complex, high-level task that requires the use of working memory to organize ideas, craft sentences, and access linguistic regulations.
-The constraints of working memory often lead to errors in writing.
+The proposed \textsc{GECScore} is based on the hypothesis that, from the perspective of LLMs, human-written texts typically contain more grammatical errors than LLM-generated texts.
+In other words, when an LLM is used to perform grammatical error correction on an initial text $x_i$, the similarity between the corrected text $\tilde{x_i}$ and the original text $x_i$ should be higher if the text was generated by an LLM, compared to if it was written by a human.
+This hypothesis relies on two specific features: \textbf{Differences in Grammatical Errors} and \textbf{Differences in LLM Correction Preferences}.

-The inherent complexity of the human brain, compounded by psychological and environmental variables, intrinsically predisposes human-written texts to a higher error rate compared to outputs from LLMs.
-Neuroscientific and cognitive psychological research, particularly \textit{Word Priming} \cite{meyer1971facilitation,neely1977semantic} and \textit{Memory Formation} \cite{hebb2005organization}, sheds light on the cognitive mechanisms underpinning language errors.
-These lapses often stem from the brain's inclination to prioritize semantic coherence and narrative flow over the rigors of character-level accuracy and syntactic exactitude.
-This tendency remains evident even among skilled writers and contributes to a discrepancy in error frequency between human-written and LLM-generated texts.
+\paragraph{Human-written texts inherently contain more grammatical errors.} The intrinsic complexity of the human brain, combined with psychological and environmental variables, naturally results in a higher error rate in human-written texts compared to LLM-generated outputs.
+The \textit{Working Memory Theory}~\cite{baddeley1992working,olive2004working} provides an initial explanation for this phenomenon: writing is a complex, high-level cognitive task that relies on working memory to organize ideas, construct sentences, and retrieve linguistic rules.
+The limitations of working memory often lead to writing errors.